reaktor/purescript-workshop/README.md

 ## How long does this take?

-In one three-hour session about half of the material was covered, so it might take 6 hours or so to cover the whole set.
+In one three-hour session for experienced developers new to PureScript about half of the material was covered, so it might take 6 hours or so for a guided presentation of the whole set for a similar group.

 ## Helpful Resources